apt-bit/apt-bit.github.io/blog/website-blog.md

 ### Starting a blog - 08/08/23

 I thought it would be a good idea to record my progress in words, which I haven't been doing.
 I have just finished the "Building Interactive Websites" section of the full stack course.
 I am able to alter HTML elements with Javascript but I'm still rusty with it.
-I need to practice parts of the course outside of it on my own website and I think naughts and crosses would be a good webpage to make in this vein.
+I need to practise parts of the course outside of it on my own website and I think naughts and crosses would be a good webpage to make in this vein.
 It would develop my CSS and Javascript because the symbols will need to appear in the correct places and disappear for a new game.

 I will try to record my thoughts at least once a week.
 I am progressing through this course as fast as I can at the moment as I will also be starting Open University soon and I need to finish it by then.
 I also do want to be looking for web dev jobs as soon as possible and for that I would like to get my website properly running which means getting to the back-end development part of the course.